 Prior to starting the program, each athlete will participate in a pre-training assessment.
 Team training sessions will be performed on the field or at the court where regular practices are held.
 Upon completion of the program, each athlete will participate in a post-training assessment and individual review session.
 Trainer-to-student ratios are maintained at one trainer to 12 athletes / students or less, to ensure that each athlete receives individual attention.
-All training sessions are supervised by one or more of Miami Children’s Hospital’s Sports Medicine physical therapists.
+All training sessions are supervised by one or more of Nicklaus Children's Hospital, formerly Miami Children's Hospital’s Sports Medicine physical therapists.

 The program consists of the following components: